All comparisons

 Framework flexibility: React, Vue, Svelte, Next.js, Astro.
 Bolt lets you pick the framework that fits your project.
 Spawned focuses on React-based applications.
 If you have strong framework preferences, Bolt offers more choice.

 Focused simplicity: Bolt does one thing (generate code fast) and does it well.
-There is no complexity from token features or web3 integration.
-For straightforward frontend projects, this focus is a benefit.
+For straightforward frontend projects where you handle deployment and distribution yourself, this focus is a benefit.

 Where Spawned Wins